damianhakert/damianhakert.github.io/source/handbook/sales-process/version_check/index.md

 ## Why does GitLab save this information?

-This information provides better insights into where and how GitLab is used and helps us to improve GitLab for everyone.
+This information provides better insights into where and how GitLab is used and helps us to improve GitLab for everyone, for example by seeing which versions are popular and require a backport of a security fix.

 ## Who has access to this database?